-Ref Title Respondent's Initials Organisation Question Comments Officer Response 27 I disagree that the Borough Plan fulfils its vision, particularly the Borough will see improved job prospects and safe and healthy communities.
+Ref Title Respondent's Initials Organisation Question Comments Officer Response Ref Title Respondent's Initials Organisation Question 27 I disagree that the Borough Plan fulfils its vision, particularly the Borough will see improved job prospects and safe and healthy communities.
 The plan merely provides amenities and has not taken into account the support of community welfare activity.
 This is seen in non-strategic plan NUN365, where the junior football club, and in future a scouting group and community activities.
 This will certainly damage life and health prospects in the Bedworth area.
 Objectives 5, 6 and 7 are not met through NUN365 and other plans due to the lack of consideration of material attributes including the reduction of open space, degradation of road safety and traffic conditions, also not considering the functioning of communities and supporting the structures that positively socialise children into becoming capable and well-performing citizens.
-This comment has been noted and will be consider stage of the Borough Plan review.
 I have strong doubts that the Borough Plan has taken the health and welfare of communities or the traffic infrastructure into account with NUN365.
 As this is the case, there are likely many other aspects of the Borough Plan that are damaging to the community.
-28 The Sustainability Appraisal is difficult to find on the website and very inaccessible for the layman due to its length and complicated nature.
+The Sustainability Appraisal is difficult to find on the website and very inaccessible for the layman due to its length and complicated nature.
 The use of Pugh's Concept Selection (its SA tables) is not sufficiently developed by the authors (I'm qualified in this area), and is unable to sensibly evaluate many of the important criteria.
 There are no alternative concepts discussed here, and are presumed unreasonable due to the inability to meet the set criteria, which are 1.
 Amount and distribution of growth, 2.
 Strategic site options for housing; 3.Strategic site options for employment; and 4.
 Alternative Policy options.
 There is only effectively one plan being assessed at a high level, without taking into account community, crime and health/ welfare matters.
-Comments re the soundness of the Sustainability A considered and addressed as part of the developm Borough Plan review and a reassessed evidence ba when it comes to improving communities.
-I would propose that the plan has had insufficient study and development, and that the current Review process mechanism, because its broad scope and lack of accessibility to the public, needs to be improved.
+The assessment overall therefore is high level and flawed when it comes to improving communities.
+I would propose that the plan has had insufficient study and development, This comment has been noted and will be considered at the next stage of the Borough Plan review.
+Comments re the soundness of the Sustainability Appraisal will be considered and addressed as part of the development of the Borough Plan review and a reassessed evidence base. that the plan has had insufficient study and development, and that the current Review process mechanism, because its broad scope and lack of accessibility to the public, needs to be improved.
 The sustainability assessment takes no account of the non-strategic plans such as NUN365 and its impact.
 This should be the subject of a review by local elected and unelected delegated people.
 72 SS 1 Yes.
 Any longer becomes sheer guesswork.
 Noted.
 3 Numbers of people requiring housing over the next few years, as provided by the ONS, now found to be inaccurate by its own review body.
 This needs to be addressed immediately, as housing without accompanying infrastructure is being thrown up all around the borough.
 Noted.
-An updated evidence base in line with a loc assessment in accordance with national policy and prepared to deliver a sufficient supply of homes fo
+An updated evidence base in line with a local housing need assessment in accordance with national policy and guidance will be prepared to deliver a sufficient supply of homes for the plan period.